Sirraide/clopts/README.md

 two different options with the same name, or trying to call `get<>()` on an option that doesn't exist, are compile-time errors.

-When an error is encountered, the parser invokes the option type's error handler, which, by default, prints the error, the help message, and then exits the program with code `1`.
+When an error is encountered, the parser invokes your `clopts` type's error handler, which, by default, prints the error, the help message, and then exits the program with code `1`.